kadishmal/cubrid-cookbook/README.md

 chef.add_recipe "cubrid"
 ```

-Alternatively, you can install other versions like 8.4.1 or 8.4.3.
+To install another version of CUBRID like 8.4.1 or 8.4.3, override the `version` attribute in Chef JSON.

 ```
 chef.json = {